eden-brekke/data-viz-challenge/README.md

   - The way I interpret this is that I need to choose the correct graph formats as well as correct axes to show.
   - I chose to show two bar charts, and two line charts to tell my story, as well as giving my observations and analysis of each chart.
 - **Visual appeal:** Do the visual elements add to the story or detract from it?
+  - I chose to learn how to use the D3 visualization library in order to tackle this.
+I chose D3 because it appears to be a very powerful tool, that allows for infinite customization.
+The caveat to that is, you have to build the chart from the ground up.
+I thought that that suited the notion of working towards "Not detracting" from the data!
   - Make the app pretty!
 But Also make sure that whatever you do to make it pretty, the chart and the data are the main focus.
 Don't add styling that will distract.

 ## References